Help Center Broadcasting Live

 Studio Input

-When you connect to the Studio Input, your live audio takes over from the automated playlist.
-When you disconnect, the playlist rotation resumes automatically with a smooth crossfade.
+Use the Studio Input for your regular shows and day-to-day broadcasting.
+When you connect, your live audio takes over from the automated playlist.
+When you disconnect, the rotation resumes automatically with a smooth crossfade.

 Guest Input

-When a guest connects, their audio takes priority over everything else.
-This is useful for handing off a show to a guest without sharing your main credentials.
+The Guest Input is a separate connection for guest DJs.
+It has higher priority than the Studio Input, so a guest’s audio takes priority over everything else.
+This is useful for handing off a show without sharing your main credentials.
 When the guest disconnects, audio falls back to the Studio Input (if connected) or the playlist rotation.

-Input Priority
+Input priority

 Priority Source Plays when